tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 training condition and Band.
 Ribbons indicate 95% HDI.
 The steepness of the lines serves as an indicator of how well participants discriminated between velocity bands.
 B) The distribution of slope coefficients for each condition.
-Larger slopes indicates better discrimination.
+Larger slopes indicates better discrimination between target bands.
 C) Individual participant slopes.
 Error bars represent 95% HDI.

 </div>

 ### Experiment 1 Summary

-In Experiment 1, we investigated how variability in training influenced participants’ ability learn and extrapolate in a visuomotor task.
-Our findings that training with variable conditions resulted in lower final training performance are consistent with much of the prior research on the influence of training variability (Raviv et al., 2022; Soderstrom & Bjork, 2015), and is particularly unsurprising in the present work, given that the constant group received three times the amount of training on the velocity band common to the two conditions.
+In Experiment 1, we investigated how variability in training influenced participants’ ability to learn and extrapolate in a visuomotor task.
+Our findings that training with variable conditions resulted in lower final training performance are consistent with much of the prior research on the influence of training variability (Raviv et al., 2022; Soderstrom & Bjork, 2015), and are particularly unsurprising in the present work, given that the constant group received three times the amount of training on the velocity band common to the two conditions.